RB Leipzig: Fanclubs and minor ultras

-RB Leipzig has 62 official fanclubs as of November 2021.
+RB Leipzig has 68 official fanclubs as of August 2023.
 The first two to become registered as official fanclubs were L.E Bulls and Bulls Club, both registered in 2009.
 L.E Bulls is the oldest official fanclub, but Bulls Club claims to be the biggest.
 There are also several non-official fanclubs, such as Rasenballisten and Fraktion Red Pride.
-RB Leipzig also has a minor ultras scene with groups such as Red Aces and Lecrats.
+RB Leipzig also has a minor ultras scene, with groups such as Red Aces and Lecrats.
 The German newspaper Mitteldeutsche Zeitung reported that RB Leipzig had 5,000 organized supporters by March 2016.

-The different fan clubs and supporter groups are organized in the supporter union Fanverband RB Leipzig Fans.
-The supporter union was founded in 2013.
-It is an umbrella organization for official fan clubs, unofficial fan clubs and other supporter groups.
-25 supporter groups are currently organized in the supporter union, as of 2016.
-Each supporter group in the supporter union is represented by two representatives.
-The representatives of the supporter groups meet every 4 to 6 weeks.
-The supporter union also holds a general meeting once per year.
-Even fans that are not members of a supporter group are welcome at the general meeting.
-The supporter union is represented by five to seven fan representatives, elected every second year.
-A maximum of five fan representatives are elected by the representatives of the supporter groups, two additional fan representatives are elected by the general assembly.
-A core function of the fan representatives is to serve as a direct link to the club.
-The fan representatives can hold talks with club officials, for example, to communicate requests, suggestions and criticism from the supporter base.
-In order to divide the work of the fan representatives, the supporter union has also created several working groups.
-The first general meeting was held in November 2014 and gathered 350 supporters.
-Present were also club officials, such as general manager Ulrich Wolter.
+Fan clubs and supporter groups are organized into a union called Fanverband RB Leipzig Fans, which was founded in 2013.
+This is an umbrella organization for official fan clubs, unofficial fan clubs and other groups.
+As of 2016, 25 supporter groups were organized in that union.
+Each group in the union is represented by two representatives.
+The representatives of the supporter groups meet every four to six weeks.
+The union also holds a general meeting once per year.
+Those who are not members of a supporter group are allowed to attend the general meeting.
+The union is represented by five to seven "fan representatives", elected every second year.
+A maximum of five "fan representatives" are elected by the representatives of the supporter groups, two additional "fan representatives" are elected by the general assembly.
+The "fan representatives" are permitted to speak with club officials to communicate ideas and criticism from the supporter base.
+In order to divide the work of the "fan representatives", the union has created several working groups.
+The first general meeting was held in November 2014, and gathered 350 supporters.
+Among those present were club officials, such as general manager Ulrich Wolter.